VCU sits at 100 regular-season Atlantic 10 victories — here are 10 of the most memorable

 It was Tillman again in extra time against Dayton, to help VCU to a redeeming victory at the Siegel Center.
 The Rams had let the Flyers back in the game with a 16-1 run late.
 Josh Cunningham tied it at 79 on a layup with 0.1 seconds on the clock.

-But Tillman scored 7 of VCU’s 9 points in overtime, part of his career-high 37 points.
-It was the most points by a VCU player in more than 15 years, since Willie Taylor scored 38 points against Hampton in December 2002.
+But Tillman scored 7 of VCU’s 9 points in overtime, part of his career-high 37, the most points by a VCU player in more than 15 years since Willie Taylor scored 38 against Hampton in December 2002.

 Feb.
 16, 2019: VCU 69, Dayton 68

-VCU was up 22 early in the second half of this game, but Dayton rolled back at UD Arena to make it tight.
+VCU was up 22 early in the second half, but Dayton rolled back at UD Arena to make it tight.

 Marcus Evans, though, drove and converted on a heavily contested layup with 6 seconds left to put the Rams up 1.
 VCU hung on to clinch a gritty contest that helped it nab the program’s first outright A-10 regular-season title later in the year.
 This was the closest game in a win streak that lasted 12 games to finish regular-season league play.